daattali/shinycssloaders/cran-comments.md

-## Re-submission comments
+## Re-submission comments (version upgrade from 0.1.0 to 0.2.0)

-Change package title to "Add CSS Loading Animations to 'shiny' Outputs" to be consistent with Title-case requirements.
-Put URL in <..> instead of (...).
+Fix bugs / add requested features that have appeared since initial CRAN submission.

 ## Test environments
 * local Ubuntu 16.10 with R 3.3.3